AZ-Wish/AZ-WishList/README.md

 quasar build -m bex
 ```

-Will build a production version ZIP file inside \dist\bex
+A production version ZIP file will be build inside \dist\bex

 ### Install and test the Chrome extension in Preproduction: